 I think most educators would agree that teaching is not a “one-size-fits-all” sort of business.
 Neither is homeownership.

 You can think of Landed as a differentiated pathway to homeownership: There are many different ways to become a homeowner and Landed is one alternative to the current suite of options.
-In particular, we think that Landed works best for public educators who earn just enough to not qualify for affordable housing opportunities (which are often restricted to people who qualify as low to moderate income), but not enough to compete with professionals whose salaries are significantly higher.
+In particular, we think that Landed works best for public educators and school employees who earn just enough to not qualify for affordable housing opportunities (which are often restricted to people who qualify as low to moderate income), but not enough to compete with professionals whose salaries are significantly higher.
 To date, most of Landed’s customers fit squarely in this “missing middle” category.

 Along with this point, it should be noted that Landed is not a substitute for government affordable housing programs.
 Instead, Landed is just another tool in the toolbox for people struggling to access homeownership.
 To learn more about other tools in the homebuying toolbox, check out Emily Eshman’s blog post Finding the Right Fit: An Overview of Common Homeownership Assistance Programs.